Living in Portugal for nearly a year, I learned a lot of things about the Portuguese capital.

 Another notable thing is that you can order a multitude of coffee types.
 To avoid any confusion, you can request a Bica.
 For espresso, ask for Abatanado.

-For a long black coffee, ask for Americano, and for a large coffee with milk, ask for Galão.
+For a long black coffee, ask for an Americano, and for a large coffee with milk, ask for a Galão.

 A milky coffee is Meia de leite, and decaf is Descafeinado and Cha if you fancy tea.